 In order to start the withdrawal process for a dispute, the customer must notify their bank that they wish to withdraw or drop the dispute.

 The bank should provide the cardholder with a letter of withdrawal, typically via mail within 7 business days.
 If they don’t receive a physical letter, the customer should get a notification electronically either via email or in their associated banking account online.

-Provide us with that letter as soon as possible and we will forward it to the merchant provider on your behalf and case will be closed in your favor.
+Provide us with that letter as soon as possible and we will forward it to the merchant provider on your behalf and the case will be closed in your favour.

-I agreed with the customer's claim.
+I agree with the customer's claim.
 How should I proceed?

 Let the Risk Team know that you are accepting the dispute and we will handle it from our side.
 Send an email to [email protected].

-Can I cancel the chargeback and refund the cardholder without being involved into the dispute process?
+Can I cancel the chargeback and refund the cardholder without being involved in the dispute process?

 No, once the chargeback was created the dispute process have started.
 The only way to refund the cardholder is to accept the chargeback.